-Carpet weaving has always been an important part of Persian culture and art for centuries and among all the regions in Asia that produce hand woven rugs, Persian rugs are known for the variety and complexity of their designs.
+Carpet weaving has always been an important part of Persian culture and art for centuries.
+Among all the regions in Asia that produce hand woven rugs, Persian rugs are known for the variety and complexity of their designs.

 In the past, Persian rugs were initially woven by nomadic tribes, in villages and towns, and even in the royal court.
 So, depending on where they were made, rugs represented different traditions, as well as the history of Iran and the different peoples who live there.

 For example, the carpets woven in the Safavid court of Isfahan, a centrally located province in Iran, during the 1500s are particularly noted for their sophisticated variety of colors and artistic design.
-These rugs are important artifacts in museum and private collections all over the world.
-The design of these rugs is part of a tradition extending for the entire life of the Persian Empire, and extending up to today.
+These rugs are important artifacts in museums and private collections all over the world.
+The design of these rugs is part of a tradition extending for the entire life of the Persian Empire.